reinstein-quizbowl/scobolsolo/tournament-notes.md

 * Update `web/instructions/index.jsp` and `web/instructions/championship-match.jsp` if necessary (at least update the year in the menu)

 # Before the tournament
+* On the tournament-edit page:
+	* Make sure the control room is set
-* Make sure registration is closed by removing the `REGISTRATION_OPEN_FOR` value in `application.properties`.
+	* Make sure registration is closed
+	* Check "Online Stats?"
 * Make sure that the school, player, and staff messages are accurate (including wifi password, control room, etc.).
 * Make sure cards that end 5–2 or better have final messages about the championship match.
 Maybe we want to do this for all cards (e.g., to advertise the awards ceremony).
-* Check "Online Stats?" on the tournament-edit page.
 * Back up the database.
 * Run the database maintenance "queries".